TURKEY – Mediterranean West (Antalya, Isparta, Burdur, Alanya)

 Alaiye felt into the Kingdom of Cyprus for a short period after the collapse of Seljuk Sultanate (1293) and then came under the dominance of Ottoman after Karaman and Alaiye principality (1471).
 Süleymaniye Mosque, covered market with Ottoman bazaar at Upper Castle (Yukari Kale) and traditional Alanya houses are monuments of Ottoman period.

-The drive west of Alanya to Atlanya, is often high up in the mountains because of the rugged coastline.
-It drops down to the towns, almostly completely taken up by greenhouse complexes.
+The drive west of Alanya to Atlanya is often high up in the mountains because of the rugged coastline.
+It drops down to the towns, almost completely taken up by greenhouse complexes.
 Prickly pear cactus, palm trees, banana plantations and pine forests dominate the landscape.

 Manavgat Waterfall.
-In the north outskirts of Manavgat, these small falls aren’t visible at high water and merely a cataract.
+In the north outskirts of Manavgat, these small falls aren’t visible at high water and are merely cataracts.

 The rest of the site is ruins, a stadium with little intact, some high walls remaining of the agora above the theatre on the hill and the aqueduct.